SS Rosecrans: Sinking

 Meanwhile, the tanker was beaten mercilessly by the waves against the rocks and soon the hull gave in and the vessel split into two around 10:30.
 Next the oil tanks ruptured releasing the tanker's cargo and splashing the crew.
 Rosecrans quickly sank with only her topmast and smoke stack sticking out from the water.
 The quartermaster was washed overboard at around 9:00 after going over to the deck to investigate.
-He spotted a large thick plank floating in the water and clang to it for about five and half hours slowly drifting north until he was washed ashore around 14:30 near Tioga Point.
+He spotted a large thick plank floating in the water and clung to it for about five and half hours slowly drifting north until he was washed ashore around 14:30 near Tioga Point.
 The majority of the crew ended up in water and drowned soon after the ship sank.
 Three other crewmen managed to stay above water by clinging to the main mast.
 However, since lifesavers still could not reach the stricken vessel due to large waves for extended period of time, one of the survivors fell down and died soon after.
 The two remaining men were eventually picked up by the life savers in the afternoon once it appeared the storm was abating, and made it to the shore by the day's end.